 Dates: 1947-1986, undated

-Scope and Content This collection contains report cards; a kindergarten graduation certificate; a high school graduation announcement and program; school papers and an E. Rivers School 1946-1947 yearbook titled The Rivers Overflow; a World War II rations book; and a wedding dress invoice for Mary Virginia Brown, Bryan's great-grandmother.
+Scope and Content This collection contains documentation of Mary Virginia Davis's education.
+The bulk of the materials are grammar, arithmetic, and spelling workbooks from E. Rivers School in Atlanta, Georgia.
+Other school papers include graduation achievement documents, and an E. Rivers School 1946-1947 yearbook titled The Rivers Overflow.
+There is also a World War II ration book and a wedding dress invoice for Mary Virginia Brown, Bryan's great-grandmother.

 Dates: 1874-1952, undated